Staffordshire Moorlands: Elections

+Premises

+The council is based at Moorlands House on Stockwell Street in Leek.
+The front part of the building facing Stockwell Street was formerly called New Stockwell House and had been built in 1937 as the headquarters of the Leek and Moorlands Building Society (later the Leek and Westbourne Building Society).
+The building was acquired in early 1974 as part of the preparations for the local government reorganisation later that year.
+A large extension including a new main entrance was added to the rear of the building in 1986, after which the building was renamed Moorlands House.

 Geography

 The Staffordshire Moorlands district is in the southern end and foothills of the Pennines, with some of the northern parts lying in the Peak District National Park.
 The terrain is mostly uplands to the north of the district and lower-lying to the south, with rolling hills, crags and valleys across forests and lakes.
-The upland terrain is divided into high gritstone moorlands of the Dark Peak in the north west and limestone landscape of the White Peak in the north east.
-The district is named after the moors in the north west along with smaller patches of lowland heaths across the district, such as Wetley Moor near Werrington.
+The upland terrain is divided into high gritstone moorlands of the Dark Peak in the northwest and limestone landscape of the White Peak in the northeast.
+The district is named after the moors in the northwest along with smaller patches of lowland heaths across the district, such as Wetley Moor near Werrington.
 The highest point in both the district and Staffordshire is Cheeks Hill, rising up to 520m (1,710 feet) on Axe Edge Moor.

 The area approximately between Axe Edge Moor and the Churnet Valley is in the Dark Peak and includes the Roaches, a series of gritstone outcrops which rises to 505m (1,657 feet) and where several red-necked wallabies roamed free for many years.
 On the other hand, the western half of Dovedale and the Manifold Valley, including Thor's Cave, Wetton Mill, Longnor and Butterton, are in the White Peak.
 The Churnet Valley is a steep-sided, wooded valley in the south of the district, running between Cheddleton and Rocester, also known as "The Rhineland of Staffordshire" or Staffordshire's "Little Switzerland".